NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/fssh.md

 For a more detailed description of the algorithm and the momentum rescaling procedure, please refer to [Subotnik2016](@cite).
 In this reference, the notion of reversing the momenta during frustrated hops is discussed.
-In our implementation we leave the frustrated trajectories unchanges, though it is suggested that the reversal procedure may lead to better results.
+In our implementation we leave the frustrated trajectories unchanged, though it is suggested that the reversal procedure may lead to better results.

 ## Algorithm